 The activity’s methodology is inspired by Paulo Freire’s ideas on exercises of codification and de-codification, which entails a three phase activity.

 Firstly, a common issue within the participants is identified in a quasi-ethnographic approach; i.e., through carefully listening to the group, educators/ researchers identify topics that afflict the participants.
 Following, these topics are codified in one observable support – a board game in this case – in order to present and represent the issue in an observable manner.
 Lastly, the situations observed during the game should be discussed with the participants under an organized moderation (the de-codification), connecting the circumstances observed during the game with the participants’ everyday life.

 The Academic Carousel is a board game that accompanies 5 players on their way to graduation at the university.
-The students know each other because they are all in the same semester of the same degree program.
+The students know each other since they are all attending the same semester of the same degree program.
 The aim is to reveal the challenges of everyday university life arising for Migra*BPoC students.

 The exercise will take about 60 to 90 minutes and ends when all players reach the center of the game, which is ultimately the aim of the game.
 Further the game ends if the players run out of Event Cards or time.